g1mv/sharc/README.md

 **sharc** is a very fast file archiver, using the [**density**](http://github.com/g1mv/density) compression library.
-It is ideal when speed is paramount, followed by compression ratio - although excellent ratios can be achieved with certain settings and low entropy data.
+It is ideal when speed is paramount, followed by compression ratio - although excellent ratios can be achieved with certain settings on low entropy data.

-**sharc** uses parallel processing to achieve maximum encode/decode performance.
-It is especially efficient with large files.
+**sharc** uses parallel processing to achieve maximum encode/decode performance, and is thus particularly efficient with large files.
+Data integrity is verified using the fast, non-cryptographic [**seahash**](https://gitlab.redox-os.org/redox-os/seahash) hashing algorithm.

 [![MIT licensed](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE-MIT)
 [![Apache-2.0 licensed](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](./LICENSE-APACHE)